 Teen Programs & Events

-Here are the updated Teen Programs for the School Year!
+Here are the updated Teen Programs for the Month of May!

-We have Teen Events on Fridays.
+We have Teen Events on Fridays from 6-8pm.
 Read below to learn more about what you can expect each month.

 Teen Game Night is a fun time to hang with friends!
 We will set up our Nintendo Switch, pull out all our board games, get out snacks and treats, and have some fun.
 This event is after hours so we can make noise, play games, and eat our snacks without disturbing the rest of the library.